lucaskjaero/lucas-kjaero-website/content/pages/recruiter/index.md

 No, I will never need sponsorship to work in the US.

 ### Will you need sponsorship now or in the future to work in the EU?
-Short answer: Currently yes, but not in the future.
+**Short answer: Currently yes, but not in the future.**

 I'm currently under a Danish work visa, and would need sponsorship for any changes.
 However, I'm also eligible for Danish citizenship.
 I'm in the process of confirming my status with the Danish government, which will eventually result in an EU passport and no work restrictions.
 Until that process is complete, I'll continue to need sponsorship within the EU.

-## Location.
+## Location
 ### Am you open to remote roles?
 Absolutely.
 I'm in UTC+2 (Central European time), and am open to roles that align with that time zone.